-If your Union Pacific employment ends between ages 55 and 65 and you have at least ten years of vesting service, you can receive an early retirement benefit.
+If your Union Pacific employment ends after reaching age 55 and prior to age 65 and you have at least ten years of vesting service, you can receive an early retirement benefit.
 This benefit will be determined in the same way as your normal retirement benefit with one difference: your benefit will be reduced if payments begin before age 65.
 This reduction reflects the fact that it will be paid over a longer period of time.